ennriqe/ml-predicted-nft-merkle-proofs/README.md

-# ML-NFT Valuation Merkle Proofs
+# ML-NFT Valuation Merkle Proofs by PunkPredictor

 A Python toolkit and on-chain smart contract for building, storing and verifying sparse Merkle-tree proofs over machine-learning–generated NFT valuation predictions in order to trustlessly prove predictive accuracy metrics.